AlexDengUofT/academic_homepage.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Guided by Professor Eric Miller, I am a postdoctoral fellow at the [Mobility Network](https://www.mobilitynetwork.utoronto.ca/), *Department of Civil and Mineral Engineering, University of Toronto*.
+Guided by Professor [Eric Miller](https://civmin.utoronto.ca/home/about-us/directory/professors/eric-miller/), I am a postdoctoral fellow at the [Mobility Network](https://www.mobilitynetwork.utoronto.ca/), *Department of Civil and Mineral Engineering, University of Toronto*.
 I earned my Bachelor's in Traffic Engineering from *Beijing Jiaotong University* (北京交通大学) in 2018 and my PhD in Transportation Engineering from *Tongji University* (同济大学) in 2024.
 Between 2022 and 2023, I also served as a visiting scholar at the *University of Waterloo*, supervised by Professors [Liping Fu](https://uwaterloo.ca/civil-environmental-engineering/profile/lfu) and [Chris Bachmann](https://uwaterloo.ca/civil-environmental-engineering/profile/c2bachma).

-My doctoral dissertation developed a mathematical model that minimizes the social cost of locating distribution centers while simultaneously assigning freight tours.
-My research was conducted under the supervision of Prof. Holguin-Veras.

-My research

-I am a doctor in Transportation Engineering currently doing my post-doctoral fellowship at the University of Toronto.
-During my doctoral studies, I worked as a research assistant, at the Center for Infrastructure, Transportation and Environment at Rensselaer Polytechnic Institute.
-My doctoral dissertation developed a mathematical model that minimizes the social cost of locating distribution centers while simultaneously assigning freight tours.
-My research was conducted under the supervision of Prof. Holguin-Veras.

-My line of research aims to foster transportation systems and supply chains in which efficiency, livability, and environmental objectives are achieved.
-To do so, I research the interconnections among urban economies, land-use and transportation systems, and supply chains; to identify ways to foster economic efficiency, sustainability, quality of life, and environmental justice.
+Addressing the formidable challenge of effectively mitigating traffic congestion in metropolitan cities, my doctoral dissertation focuses on leveraging passenger electric vehicles in Shanghai, along with their extensive, continuous trajectories.
+I introduced a novel methodology to conceptualize and assess the adjustability of vehicle trips, and pioneered differential and targeted strategies for managing vehicle travel demand, grounded in an advanced route choice model.
+This research was conducted under the supervision of Professor [Xiaohong Chen](https://www.researchgate.net/profile/Xiaohong-Chen-5) and [Quan Yuan](https://www.researchgate.net/profile/Quan-Yuan-40).

+My research focuses on creating sustainable, advanced urban transportation systems and communities.
+It involves analyzing individual travel behavior, modeling travel demand, and studying transportation-land use interactions.
+I specialize in urban analytics, utilizing GIS, big data, spatial and econometric modeling, machine learning, and freight and logistics are my primary interests.